Vivojay/mariana-music-player/docs/ARCHITECTURE.md

 # Mariana architecture

-Mariana has one command surface and two hosts. `main.py` owns the interactive REPL.
+Mariana has one backend/command authority and two host modes. `main.py` owns the interactive REPL.
 A direct terminal runs it normally; Electron runs the same process in a native PTY and renders it with xterm.js.
-CLI-shaped UI actions send ordinary commands to the PTY.
-The authenticated side channel reports state and accepts only allowlisted typed control intents.
+Terminal-originated commands stay on that PTY.
+Dedicated desktop controls use an authenticated side channel that reports sanitized state and accepts only allowlisted typed intents;
+it is not a generic command executor.

-The [playback projection contract](PLAYBACK_PROJECTION_CONTRACT.md) defines how authoritative backend playback state becomes safe CLI, desktop, presence, and future control-surface data.
+The [playback projection contract](PLAYBACK_PROJECTION_CONTRACT.md) defines how authoritative backend playback state becomes safe CLI, main-window, Mini-player, and presence data.

 Electron may render several terminal tabs, but they are views of that one PTY, not additional Mariana processes.
 The host retains a bounded ANSI stream for new views and resets it on terminal-clear sequences.
 Search is performed by each view's xterm.js SearchAddon.
 Theme selection is a normal CLI command and a structured state event keeps the settings file and React selector synchronized.

+The auxiliary Mini-player creates no PTY, resolver, queue, or playback controller.
+It receives the same runtime-validated playback projection through a dedicated least-privilege preload and sends only identity-bound Play/Pause/Previous/Next intents.
+The main progress surface similarly sends one typed absolute seek target; Electron and the backend revalidate media identity, seekability, duration, policy, and preferred-region bounds before the `PlaybackController` mutates playback.
+The Mini-player timeline remains read-only.

+Desktop autocomplete is a separate read-only catalog projection.
+The renderer may filter and select safe catalog labels, but it cannot write the selection to the PTY, execute it, or approve a destructive command.

 Media references are persisted using canonical, non-secret identifiers.
 Source resolvers create short-lived playback URLs immediately before use.
 The playback